 Behavioral therapy will teach your child that there are better ways to cope with frustration than having a temper tantrum.

-Calmly explain to your child why they are in a time-out and allow for 10-15 minutes of quiet, alone time.
+Calmly explain to your child why they are in a time-out and allow for an appropriate amount of quiet, alone time.
+Generally, the length of the time-out should be about one minute long per each year of age.
+With this guideline, a five-year-old would have about five minutes in time-out, while a three-year-old’s time-out would be about three minutes long.
 This will give them time to cool off and reflect on their own before returning to their activity.

 4. Be Positive